-Research helps hospitals with energy improvementFebruary 18th, 2013 in Other /
+Research helps hospitals with energy improvementFebruary 18, 2013 in Medicine & Health / Other

 As health care professions and patient needs grow nationally, hospitals are looking for ways to be more efficient.
 Wichita State University industrial and manufacturing engineering professors Michael Overcash and Janet Twomey led a research team that discovered new methods for medical centers to lower energy and material consumption.

 Their research focused on how patient care can be maintained at a high level, but with a lower carbon footprint.

 The team worked with the Robert J. Dole VA Medical Center, Wesley Medical Center and Cypress Women's Imaging in Wichita to help their radiology departments understand how energy is used for CT scans, MRIs, X-rays and ultrasounds.

 "It's the first time patient-care decisions can be looked at for improving energy," said Overcash.

 The project was funded by the Sam Bloomfield Chair in Sustainable Engineered Systems—a part of WSU's Sam and Rie Bloomfield Foundation.

 Overcash and Twomey, with the help of about 15 undergraduates, graduates and post-doctoral candidates, conducted research at partnering medical centers from 2008-2012.
 During the four-year span, they made several key discoveries.

 In advanced studies using life cycle assessment, or LCA, the team found that reducing the materials used during imaging tests led to direct energy improvement.